 Form 1099-MISC is titled "Miscellaneous Income."
-This form is provided by employers to contract workers (independent contractors and other non-employees) to report payments made during the year.
-A 1009-MISC form must be given to anyone to whom $600 or more has been paid during the year.
+This form is used for a variety of payments, but not for non-employees.
+A 1099-MISC form must be given to anyone to whom $600 or more has been paid during the year.

-The information provided on Form 1099-MISC includes non-employee compensation, federal and state income taxes withheld, and medical and healthcare payments.
+The information provided on Form 1099-MISC includes the amount of payments made, and federal and state income taxes withheld (only in specific cases).

 Must I Submit Form 1099-MISC for a Small Amount of Payment?

 You must provide Form 1099-MISC to individuals and businesses who you paid $600 or more during the past year, $10 or more of royalties paid, and direct sales of $5,000 or more of consumer goods for resale.

 Form 1099-MISC must be provided to individuals and businesses to whom you paid $600 or more during the calendar year, but this doesn't payments to contract workers, freelancers, and gig workers.
 The question of who must receive a 1099-MISC is complicated.
 Here are some examples of payments you must report on Form 1099-MISC:

 - Payments to a physician, physicians' corporation, or other suppliers of health and medical services issued mainly by medical assistance programs or health and accident insurance plans

 - Payments for services performed for a trade or business by people not treated as its employees.
 Examples: fees to subcontractors or directors and golden parachute payments